IDATA2301-Webteknologi-Gruppe11/WebShop/README.md

 # WebShop

 This repository is for the website project for IDATA2301 and IDATA2306.
 The web application is a considered a monolith application, therefore the repository contains both backend and frontend.
+You can check out the Wiki for further information about the project such as sprint reports, design guidelines, group contract etc.
 # Installation guide

 ## Getting started